This is the sixty-second in a series of reviews of the best dive resort locations around the world. In this post, the focus is Camiguin, Philippines.

 Scuba Diving Camiguin

 Background – Located 10 kilometers (6.2 miles) off the coast of Mindanao, Camiguin is the second smallest Philippine Province with an area of 238 square kilometers (92 square miles) and a population of 89,000.
 First settled by the Spanish in 1598, Camiguin has put up with additional foreign intrusion by the Americans and Japanese.
 There are a number of heritage sites around the island worth visiting.
 The island is volcanic in origin with major eruptions of Mount Hibok Hibok from 1948-1951 that killed over 3,000 and caused massed outward migration of half the population at that time.
 There is also a sunken cemetery now off the northern coast that resulted from the volcanic activity of Mount Vulcan in 1871.
-Today the volcanoes are at rest and covered in greenery with remnants of their activity in place for exploration in the form of waterfalls, hot springs and fascinating underwater terrain.
-Fishing and farming are the major economic drivers with lanzones the most important crop followed by copra, abaca, rice and mangoes.
+Today the volcanoes are at rest and covered in greenery with remnants of their activity in place for exploration in the form of waterfalls, hot springs, and fascinating underwater terrain.
+Fishing and farming are the major economic drivers with lanzones the most important crop followed by copra, abaca, rice, and mangoes.
 The infrastructure has improved with regular ferries from Mindanao and flights daily from Cebu that are making tourism easier.
 Cebuano is the primary language, but most can speak English.

 Undersea World – Without mass tourism and up until fairly recently some relatively large logistical inconvenience in getting there, Camiguin has been a bit of a secret to the scuba diving world.
 There is pretty good diversity of life with a rich coral reef, lots of unusual macro or muck diving critters, a big volume and variety of fish, large and small, and some spectacular pelagics, as well.
 Remote diving locations in the Philippines have the reputation of being pretty beat up by destructive fishing practices.
 Fortunately, a number of marine protected areas are in place and the population is becoming increasingly aware of the economic value of rich coral reefs.
-With volcanic origins and fairly recent eruptions, the seascape has an interesting variety of features from black sandy slopes, to coral gardens, a sand bar island, volcanic boulders and lava flows, to walls, pinnacles and caverns.
-In addition, there is a small wreck, a sunken cemetery and a giant clam nursery.
+With volcanic origins and fairly recent eruptions, the seascape has an interesting variety of features from black sandy slopes, to coral gardens, a sand bar island, volcanic boulders and lava flows, to walls, pinnacles, and caverns.
+In addition, there is a small wreck, a sunken cemetery, and a giant clam nursery.
 The reef has a good variety of hard and soft corals, colorful sponges, hydroids and other encrusting invertebrates, as well.
-World class macro critters include pygmy seahorses, flamboyant cuttlefish, a variety of scorpion fish and stonefish, mandarin fish, wonderpus, ghost pipefish, flatworms, nudibranchs, giant frogfish, various shrimp, crinoids, sea cucumbers, cowries and many others.
-Other reef wildlife on hand are sweetlips, snapper, trumpetfish, porcupine puffers, banded sea kraits, regal angelfish, rabbitfish, filefish, batfish, triggerfish, surgeonfish, unicornfish, schooling jacks and barracuda, green and hawksbill turtles, black and whitetip reef sharks and blue-spotted stingrays.
+World class macro critters include pygmy seahorses, flamboyant cuttlefish, a variety of scorpion fish and stonefish, mandarin fish, wonderpus, ghost pipefish, flatworms, nudibranchs, giant frogfish, various shrimp, crinoids, sea cucumbers, cowries, and many others.
+Other reef wildlife on hand is sweetlips, snapper, trumpetfish, porcupine puffers, banded sea kraits, regal angelfish, rabbitfish, filefish, batfish, triggerfish, surgeonfish, unicornfish, schooling jacks and barracuda, green and hawksbill turtles, black and whitetip reef sharks and blue-spotted stingrays.
 Mackerel, eagle, marble and manta rays, and whale sharks are also known to come around.
 Occasional strong currents provide a highway for incoming nutrients and for divers to ride during exciting drift dives.

 None of the major liveaboard yachts make cruises to Camiguin.
 However there a quite a few that cruise sites around Dumaguete, Apo Island, Cebu, Balicasag Island, Southern Leyte and almost all the best locations around the country.
 Please click here for details: